feathersjs/docs/api/express.md

 app.use('/todos', ensureAuthenticated, logRequest, todoService, updateData);
 ```

+> __Important:__ Custom middleware will only run for REST requests and not when used with other transports like Socket.io or Primus.

 Middleware that runs after the service has the service call information available as

 - `res.data` - The data that will be sent